icyJoseph/use-reactive-local-storage/README.md

 It is important to be aware of this, because naively, the serialization and deserialization process resolve to new references.
 So even though the source strings might be the same, we end up with different objects.

-Of course one could optimize this away, by keeping a look up table of strings and references, but there's always a trade-off going on, because now we consumre memory storing such a table in memory.
+Of course one could optimize this away, by keeping a look up table of strings and references, but there's always a trade-off going on, because now we consume memory storing such a table in memory.

 ## Problem